nikiyasimpson/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## How to Play

+To play memory game, try to match all the cards.
+The more moves you make, you being to lose stars.
+Try to beat your own time each time you play

+## Authors

+Original static HTML file provided by [Udacity, Front End Web Development Course](http://www.udacity.com).
+Shuffle function found on [Stackflow](http://stackoverflow.com/a/2450976).
+Written by Nikiya Simpson